 Good restaurants are plentiful in Waikiki, especially downtown, but don't overlook food trucks and hole-in-the-wall places in the city's different neighborhoods.

 Few Honolulu restaurants offer the types of foods that were prepared by the early Hawaiians.
-It's mostly at luau that you'll encounter lomi salmon, kalua pig, poi (taro ground into a purple paste) and laulau (salted pork, chicken or fish, wrapped in a taro leaf and baked).
+It's mostly at a luau that you'll encounter lomi salmon, kalua pig, poi (taro ground into a purple paste) and laulau (salted pork, chicken or fish, wrapped in a taro leaf and baked).
 A word about the luau, the traditional Hawaiian feast whose main dish is a roasted kalua pig: There are some excellent ones, and there are some real losers, but they all tend to be pricey.
 In any case, one luau is usually plenty.
 The best luau we've found is at the Royal Hawaiian Hotel.
 You might want to ask other visitors which ones they've attended and seek a recommendation.

 Standard fare for most Hawaii residents these days is the inexpensive plate lunch available in many cafes and from outdoor lunch wagons, where they are served in a paper box that is perfect for a casual outdoor meal.
 A plate lunch typically consists of a serving of fried meat, chicken or seafood, macaroni salad, two scoops of white rice and sometimes corn or pickled cabbage.
 There are a number of these operations serving shrimp along Kamehameha Highway.
 Look for the sandwich-board signs and tented picnic tables.
 Dining there is a no-frills atmosphere, but locals and tourists alike keep going back for more.